josephryan/isoblat/README.md

 baa.pl
 ======

-use BLAT to ASSESS an ASSEMBLY - this program parses the output of a BLAT run of transcriptome vs. a genome
+use RNA transcripts to assess assembly - this program parses the output of a BLAT run of transcriptome vs. a genome

 The output looks something like: